thousandeyes/appd-integration-reference/snapshot-integration/readme.md

 # ThousandEyes Snapshot Integration

-Create a ThousandEyes snapshot when an AppDynamics Event / Alert occurs.
+Create a ThousandEyes snapshot when an AppDynamics event or alert occurs.

-This uses AppDyamics' HTTP Request Template webhook integration feature, similar to ThousandEyes alert webhook notification.
+This uses AppDynamics' HTTP Request Template webhook integration feature, similar to the ThousandEyes alert webhook notification.

-For each ThousandEyes test associated with a given AppD application (or tier / node) we will create a separate HTTP request to trigger a ThousandEyes snapshot via the ThousandEyes API.
+For each ThousandEyes test associated with a given AppDynamics application (or tier or node), we will create a separate HTTP request to trigger a ThousandEyes snapshot via the ThousandEyes API.

-We will create an HTTP Request template so that the ThousandEyes snapshot time window and TestID can be provided dynamically.
+We will create an HTTP request template so that the ThousandEyes snapshot time window and test ID can be provided dynamically.

 ## Create HTTP Request Template

-1. Under `Alert and Respond` select `HTTP Request Template`.
+1. Under **Alert & Respond**, select **HTTP Request Template**.
-2. Click "+" (New)
+2. Click **+** (New)
-3. Setup HTTP Request Template to trigger ThousandEyes Snapshot:
+3. Set up a HTTP request template to trigger a ThousandEyes snapshot:

 ### Name

-Name the HTTP Request `ThousandEyes Snapshot`
+Name the HTTP request **ThousandEyes Snapshot**.

-### Set Request URL
+### Set the Request URL

-Set the request URL to `POST https://api.thousandeyes.com/v6/snapshot.json`
+Set the request URL to **POST https://api.thousandeyes.com/v6/snapshot.json**.

 [httprequest-url.png]

 ### Set Authentication

-Set authentication to `Basic`.
+Set authentication to **Basic**.
 Use your ThousandEyes username and API token as password.

-### Set Payload
+### Set the Payload

-Note - using Apache VTL to format time string in request.
+Note - Using Apache VTL to format time string in request.

-In ThousandEyes, the “adcapital” test ID is 1246117.
+In ThousandEyes, the test ID for the **adcapital** test is 1246117.

 ```
 #set( $String = '' )